How Can I Get One Monthly Check When I Withdraw from My Retirement Accounts?

 Is it possible to do this on your own?

-This is actually the one question about which there is pretty strong agreement.
-As a high net worth family or individual, you have money in a lot of places, and you’re going to need help figuring out how to withdraw from your retirement accounts in the most tax efficient way possible.
+This is actually the one question about which there is a pretty strong agreement.
+As a high net worth family or individual, you have money in a lot of places, and you’re going to need help figuring out how to withdraw from your retirement accounts in the most tax-efficient way possible.